Bidune History, Family Crest & Coats of Arms

 Important Dates for the Bidune family

 This web page shows only a small excerpt of our Bidune research.
-Another 279 words (20 lines of text) covering the years 1296, 1332, 1778 and 1545 are included under the topic Early Bidune History in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) covering the years 1296, 1332, 1778, 1470, 1539, 1494, 1546 and 1545 are included under the topic Early Bidune History in all our PDF Extended History products and printed products wherever possible.

 Bidune Spelling Variations